 Using lens flare to your advantage

-Despite the many problems lens flare can create, there are certain kinds of desired lens flare that can help filmmakers and photographers create dynamic shots.
+Despite the problems lens flare can create, there are certain kinds of desired lens flare that can help filmmakers and photographers create dynamic shots.

 When considering what is lens flare’s narrative or stylistic purpose, such films and series as Star Wars or Star Trek come to mind as examples.
 Lens flares come in a variety of shapes and sizes depending on the shape of the glass in your lens.
 But there is one type of flare that is the most welcomed in cinema.